Kossi-stack/Mobile_Version_Skeleton/README.md

 # Mobile_Version_Skeleton

-> This project is to review a past project and demonstrate the understanding a review from code reviewers.
+> This project is to create a mobile version skeleton using Figma template

 ![screenshot](./assets\portfoliopic.JPG)

-This project is to review one of past project from microverse trial by adding html file css file, test.md file and adding test.md file to .gitignore file.
-It is a tribute page that contains two sections a header, the main page, and CSS to style it.
+This project is to create a mobile version skeleton using Figma template It is a web page that contains two sections a header, the main page, and CSS to style it.
+I added index.html file and style.css file, test.md file, and test.md file to .gitignore file

 ## Built With

 - Html